DataBeaver/trimps-tools/README.txt

   Sets the probability of picking the second layout for a cross from a random pool instead of the same as the first.
 Expressed as a number out of 1000.

+--heterogeneous
+  Use a heterogeneous pool configuration.
+This can help if the properties of the upgrade configuration cause evolution to get stuck at a local optimum.

 Finally, a few options are mostly for debugging purposes:

 -g, --debug-layout